 Understanding Your Nose

-Did you know that half of what you taste comes from what you smell?
-Not to mention that a large amount of satisfaction that you will gain from it is through smelling the wine before drinking it.
+Did you know that half of what you taste comes from your smell?
+Not to mention that you will gain a lot of satisfaction from it is smelling the wine before drinking it.

 Have you seen those movies where they taste the wine, but before that, they swirl it first?
-Well, that’s not just an extra action for the movie since swirling is an essential step in wine tasting.
-By swirling the wine, you are releasing some of its aroma which can be delicate and elegant but can also be pungent and strong, depending on the variety.
+Well, that’s not just an extra action for the movie since swirling is essential in wine tasting.
+By swirling the wine, you are releasing some of the Mclaren Vale Shiraz aroma, which can be delicate, and elegant but also pungent and robust, depending on the variety.

 Understanding the Influences on Wine Tasting